ALLENTOWN, Pa. | Lehigh Career & Technical Institute on Thursday (May 30) celebrated the Class of 2019 with Senior Recognition Night at PPL Center.

 Dylan Gino, a Marketing & Business Education senior from Catasauqua High School, and Nancy Eskander, a Dental Technology senior from Louis E. Dieruff High School, served as the evening’s co-emcees.
 CAP Health Occupations & Health Relations Technology senior Laury Gonzalez delivered the keynote address.

 Gonzalez, a Dieruff student, said the teachers and programs at LCTI helped her figure out how to turn her passion for helping people into a profession.
 “It wasn’t until this last year that I even realized that being a paramedic was my destiny,” she said.
 “It was when I had the opportunity to attend an emergency medical responder program sponsored by LCTI where I learned that I can be the difference in my community.”

-The ceremony also featured the Class of 2018 senior video and video messages of congratulations from the following state and regional officials.
+The ceremony also featured the Class of 2019 senior video and video messages of congratulations from the following public figures.